 Factory is proud to announce that we have signed the Contract For The Web, and we commit to upholding these principles.
 We continue to ensure all our clients are secure and that their customers can trust that using a website is safe.
-We will undoubtedly be playing our part in ensuring people feel safe and welcome online.
+We will undoubtedly play our part in ensuring people feel safe and welcome online.

 The falling trust in the security of digital online data was echoed throughout WebSummit and was also discussed by Christopher Wylie during an interview on stage with Krishnan Guru-Murthy.
 The Cambridge Analytica whistleblower covered everything – from a distinct lack of data security and industry regulation to the lack of web knowledge held by top government officials.

 With so much focus on the security of individual and company data across the globe, now is the time to force a change.
-The more governments, companies and citizens who sign up to the Contract for the web, the more voices will be heard in shaping the future of our online world.
-Let's make digital accessible and safe for all!
+The more governments, companies and citizens who sign up to the Contract for the Web, the more voices will be heard in shaping the future of our online world.
+Let’s make digital accessible and safe for all!